 - Identify relevant keywords that the business should be ranking for

 - Audit site content to ensure that visitors can find interesting and informative content about the services and products

 - Setup and monitor conversion metrics to test and improve performance

-Having identified what work needs carrying out we then agree a plan to address any gaps in the above process.
-Once these necessary steps have been taken, you can then confidently expand your online marketing efforts into Social and Paid marketing channels.
+Having identified what work needs to be carried out, we then agree on a plan to address any gaps in the above process.
+Once these necessary steps have been taken, you can then confidently expand your online marketing efforts into social and paid marketing channels.